HayerLab/Marshall-Burghardt-SciAdv2024/README.md

 * TT: Treatment duration (in hours)
 * CHNL: Channel name
 ## How to navigate the data
 The data is organized by figures in the paper.
 All the code necessary to preprocess, analyze the data and generate figures is inside the Code folder.
-We have created

 The source images can be found under "Data" inside each date folder and then under "TIFF Stacks".
 Inside each dataset folder: